-Unlike the career politicians, Rafael knows firsthand the challenges ordinary people face and has gotten things done in the real world.
+Unlike the career politicians, Rafa knows firsthand the challenges ordinary people face and has gotten things done in the real world.

-Rafael grew up in rural Northern, Nevada to immigrant parents – his father was a farmworker and laborer, and his mother worked minimum wage jobs.
-Rafael worked from an early age to help his family make ends meet, with a paper route at age 9, then washing golf carts and, later, working in Nevada’s mines to pay for his own education.
-Rafael knows the values of hard work and shared sacrifice, and he knows firsthand that all work has dignity.
+Rafa grew up in rural Northern, Nevada to immigrant parents – his father was a farmworker and laborer, and his mother worked minimum wage jobs.
+Rafa worked from an early age to help his family make ends meet, with a paper route at age 9, then washing golf carts and, later, working in Nevada’s mines to pay for his own education.
+Rafa knows the values of hard work and shared sacrifice, and he knows firsthand that all work has dignity.

-As an attorney, Rafael has worked as general counsel to small business helping them grow, succeed and create jobs; protected the rights of immigrants, refugees, and political asylum seekers, and helped bring more affordable housing to San Diego.
-Rafael also gives back to the community serving as the pro bono general counsel to MANA de San Diego, a non-profit that works to support and empower Latinas.
+As an attorney, Rafa has worked as general counsel to small business helping them grow, succeed and create jobs; protected the rights of immigrants, refugees, and political asylum seekers, and helped bring more affordable housing to San Diego.
+Rafa also gives back to the community serving as the pro bono general counsel to MANA de San Diego, a non-profit that works to support and empower Latinas.

 Active in the community, Rafa serves on the Board of Directors of the California Latino Economic Institute and is a member of the Mexican American Business and Professional Association and the San Diego Foundation’s forum on Climate Change.

 Rafa lives in Otay Mesa with his wife, Angie, and their two children.
 They attend Our Lady of Mount Carmel Church in San Ysidro.